Toggle menu

 1. Choose your attorney (you can have more than one).

-2. Fill in the forms to appoint them as an attorney.
+2. Fill out the forms to appoint them as an attorney.

 3. Register your LPA with the Office of the Public Guardian (this can take up to 20 weeks).